 I would come home to see my bank statement sprinkled with foreign transaction fees for that month.
 Though these fees might seem small as one-offs here and there, they add up over a few weeks or months.

 After a few statements like this, I was determined to find a travel card with a 0% foreign exchange fee.
 So, I could continue to travel without the bank taking half my money in costs and using that money to explore even more.

 For scenarios like this, the Monzo travel card comes in – a bright coral coloured card that I’ve been using over the last year.

-I’ve taken my Monzo card abroad with me to Prague, Rotterdam, Cologne and Amsterdam and can’t tell you how good it feels to know that, there wouldn’t be any pesky 3% foreign exchange fees to pay.
+I’ve taken my Monzo card abroad with me to Prague, Rotterdam, Cologne and Amsterdam, and I can’t tell you how good it feels to know that there wouldn’t be any pesky 3% foreign exchange fees to pay.
 This Monzo card is also great if you’re travelling in London.

-Because I’ve used this card so much and love it.
-I wanted to put together a little Monzo card review together to help you.
+Because I’ve used this card so much and love it, I wanted to put together a little Monzo travel card review together to help you.
 In case you are looking for a travel card to use while abroad.

 Who or What is this Monzo travel card you ask?

-Monzo is an app only bank.
-That originally starting out as a prepaid travel card or a prepaid travel money card, which could be topped up via an app (the Monzo app).
+Monzo is an app-only bank.
+They were initially only used as prepaid travel cards or prepaid travel money cards, which you could top up via an app (the Monzo app).

 How to apply for a Monzo Bank Card?

 UK residents aged 16 or over can apply for a Monzo account through the app, which is available to download at the Apple App Store and Google Play Store.